Sign in

 • Main Applications and Uses:

-• Precision shaping of metal components.
+• Precision shaping for metal parts manufacturing.

-• Flexible grinding operations in toolrooms and workshops.
+• Flexible operations in toolrooms or workshops.

-What Is the Cheapest Type of Grinding Machine?
+Cheapest Type of Grinding Machine

 • Tool and Die Making: Essential for shaping and sharpening cutting tools, dies, and molds.